 Marja Kihlström (b.
 1986) is a NACS‐qualified sexual therapist with her own practice in Helsinki, Finland.
 Kihlström has a well‐established media platform boasting thousands of readers and followers.
 Over the past four years, she has reached a significant audience through her blog, a weekly podcast, and hosting the TV series Sex Tapes Finland, which is broadcast on major Finnish TV network Nelonen.

 English sample translation 10pp

-“Tell It Like It Is offers readers a modern sex education guide for the age of smart phones… Nowadays children learn about sex earlier than ever before, and in the age of smartphones it’s impossible to avoid pornography.
-Tell It Like It Is is the first sex education guide of our time; it offers advice on navigating the extraordinary amount of information we have access to today.” — Kultuuritahdet literary blog
+“Tell It Like It Is offers readers a modern sex education guide for the age of smart phones… Nowadays children learn about sex earlier than ever before and, in the age of smartphones, it’s impossible to avoid pornography.
+Tell It Like It Is is the first sex education guide of its kind; it offers advice on navigating the extraordinary amount of misinformation we have access to today.” — Kultuuritahdet literary blog